Eric-Mendes/sortify/README.md

-# sortify
+# Sortify
-Sortify is a web app that uses AI to organize a user's saved music on Spotify into playlists based on individual taste preferences, making music organization effortless and enjoyable.
+Sortify is a web app that uses AI to organize a user's saved music on Spotify into playlists, making music organization effortless and enjoyable.